conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 - **Dataset D2**: D2 is obtained by extracting one-tenth of the data in D3 (D2 = D3/10).
 - **Dataset D1**: D1 is obtained by extracting one-tenth of the data in D2 (D1 = D2/10).

+## EWA approaches selection
-We then surveyed the state of the art regarding reification methods to express without asserting and selected a set of methods for our analysis: Singleton properties [@nguyen2014reification], Named graphs[@carroll2005named] (using Wikidata rankings to decide whether a triple is asserted or not), Wikidata[@erxleben_introducing_2014], and the recent RDF-star[@hartig2017foundations] approach.
-We converted Wikidata JSON files into the six selected reification methods through automatic scripts.
-In table \ref{tab:datasets} we provide some data about our datasets.
+We then surveyed the state of the art regarding reification methods to express without asserting and selected a set of methods for our analysis: **Singleton properties**, **Named graphs** (using Wikidata rankings to decide whether a triple is asserted or not), **Wikidata**, and the recent **RDF-star** approach.

+## Data conversion
+We converted Wikidata JSON files into the six selected reification methods through automatic scripts using an on-purpose Node.js application using Handlebars for conversion.
+In the table below we provide some data about our datasets.
 At the end of this process, we obtained 18 new method-specific datasets.
 In other words, for each dataset $Dn, \; n \in [1, 3]$, we constructed the following datasets:

 | **name**           | **Serialization** | **Reification**             | **EWA**         | **# RDF stmts in D3** |
 |-------------------|-------------------|-----------------------------|-----------------|-----------------------|